Limited on FreeStudy assistantPasted text is not placed in the URL

 Can Aripsy create AQA Chemistry flashcards?

 Yes.
 After generating notes, you can create flashcards for definitions, equations, practicals, calculations, and common misconceptions.
-Free includes limited flashcards; Pro supports unlimited flashcards.
+Free includes limited flashcards; Pro has no separate flashcard cap within the 300 monthly AI-generation allowance.

 Are the generated Chemistry notes official AQA materials?